 The values of our church represent our core beliefs, drive our vision, and bring the culture of heaven to our life and mission as we abide together in Christ.

 Jesus said, “Store up for yourselves treasures in heaven…..for where your treasure is there your heart will be also” (Matthew 6:20-21).
 What we treasure is what we value, and Jesus made it clear that our values should be consistent with those of heaven.

 The values listed here are both what we believe and that to which we aspire.

 Transformational Teaching and Study of God’s Word.

-3. Above all else we value Christ.
-Our sin has separated us from God, who desire that all people and all things in heaven and earth be united, and that unity can only be realized as each individual is reconciled through the redemptive work of Christ on the cross.
+Above all else we value Christ.
+Our sin has separated us from God, who desires that all people and all things in heaven and earth be united.
+That unity can only be realized as each individual is reconciled through the redemptive work of Christ on the cross.
 (2 Corinthians 5:17-21)

 Spirit Empowered Servants.

 We value lives empowered by the Holy Spirit to serve God and others using those gifts the Spirit has provided for each follower of Jesus to advance His kingdom in our world.
 (1 Thessalonians 1:5; Romans 12:5-8; Matthew 6:10)